vladpanait13/Make-AI-auto/README.md

 - Verified accounts on all platforms
 - Pre-scheduled Zoom meeting via Google Calendar
-- Invite ` fred@fireflies.ai ` to the meeting when setting it
+- Invite ` fred@fireflies.ai ` to the Zoom meeting when setting it
 - Zoom recording must be saved to the cloud, Zoom Pro subscription needed for this step
 - File size and format must be compatible with Dropbox and Fireflies.ai